unclebob7/geekit/_posts/2019-02-25-matrixdiff.md

 ---

 > *Reality dosen't exist until we measure it.*
 >
 > Quantum physics

 Almost 50 years has passed since **backpropagation**[(Paul Werbos 1974)](https://en.wikipedia.org/wiki/Paul_Werbos) was introduced into DNN.
-As successors of this gloroious legacy from our old men, We have developed countless multiple high-level framework like :
+As successors of this gloroious legacy from our old men, We have developed countless high-level frameworks like :

 |Library|API|Started by|Year|
 |-------|---|----------|----|